photoprism/photoprism-docs/docs/developer-guide/issues.md

 You are [welcome to email](https://www.photoprism.app/contact) us if you want to [work on something specific](https://github.com/photoprism/photoprism/issues), need [help with a pull request](pull-requests.md), or have something on your mind that you don't want to discuss publicly.

 !!! example ""
     When [browsing issues](https://github.com/photoprism/photoprism/issues), please note that **our team and all issue subscribers receive an email notification** from GitHub whenever a new comment is added, so these should only be used for sharing important information and not for [discussions, questions](https://github.com/photoprism/photoprism/discussions), or [expressing personal opinions](https://www.photoprism.app/code-of-conduct).
-Thank you very much!

 ### Writing User Stories ###